-You can choose up to nine course preferences and the courses can be a combination of any type; that is, they can be Commonwealth-supported place courses, domestic fee-paying courses or courses that are sponsored by the Australian Defence Force.
+You can choose up to nine course preferences and the courses can be a combination of any type: for example, Commonwealth-supported place courses, domestic fee-paying courses and courses that are sponsored by the Australian Defence Force.

-In some offer rounds only your first preference will be considered, or only consecutive preferences at the same institution.
-For offer rounds in which all preferences are being considered, your course preferences are considered in the order you have listed them on your application.
-If there is no place available in the course listed as your first preference, your second preference will be considered and so on until an offer can be made or you have no more preferences.
+In some offer rounds only your first preference (or only consecutive preferences at the same institution) will be considered.
+For offer rounds in which all preferences are being considered, your course preferences are considered in the order you have listed them in your application.
+If you are not selected for the course listed as your first preference, your second preference will be considered and so on until an offer can be made or you have no more preferences.

 You'll only receive one offer per offer round, to your highest preference for which you are eligible and competitive enough, regardless of the type of courses you include in your application.
 In some cases you may receive a slipback offer.

 For information about choosing your courses, course preferences and offers read: